nogibjj/rusty-deploy/rtorchdist/README.md

 ### Test against Image

 * The index route will give you an example to curl against.
-* Selfcheck will self check model:  `curl localhost:8080/self_check`
+* Selfcheck routes will self check functions

 ### More Testing